gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    4. Complete the SCTP Handshake.
 Await DTLS handshake per RFC 6083.
       Plain text SCTP messages MAY be received.

-   5. Upon succesful completion of DTLS handshake succesfull fallback to RFC 6083 have been accomplished.
+   5. Upon successful completion of DTLS handshake successful fallback to RFC 6083 have been accomplished.